pratheesh1/audiophile-express/README.md

 #### 3.2.4 Add Product

 Add product have 3 pages to add a new product.
 All mandatory fields are only displayed on the first page.
 The second page is the product image upload page.
 The third page is the product attributes page.
-Images ans attributes are not mandatory for a listing.
+Images and attributes are not mandatory for a listing.

 - User is redirected to login page if not logged in.
 - App product form is intuitive and self-explanatory.
 User can fill in the details to add a new product.